leoyu037/docker_tutorial/exercise-4/toy-celery/README.md

 # Toy Celery

 This is a barebones celery setup.
 Includes:
-1. A task running on default queue, a task running on a different queue (`worker/task.py`)
+1. Some Celery tasks running in different queues
 1. Beat schedule (`worker/schedule.py`)
 1. Celery app instance (`worker/app.py`) that imports the tasks and schedule
 1. Shell script entrypoint for starting the Celery worker, beat, flower